scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 The OP482 is an ultralow bias current amplifier with correspondingly low current noise, and a voltage noise low enough that the noise due to a 1M input impedance is dominant.
 Configured with a gain of 2121, the output noise is 269 µV/:math:`\sqrt{Hz}`.

 .. figure:: media/noise_source_schematic.png
-   :scale: 75 %
+   :scale: 80 %

-   Laboratory Noise Source.
-A 1M resistor serves as a noise generator, which is then amplified to a usable level by a low-noise operational amplifier.
+   A 1M resistor serves as a predictable noise source, which is then amplified to a usable level by a low-noise operational amplifier.
    :label:`ananoisesrc`

 The noise source was verified with an ADALM2000 USB instrument, using the Scopy [11]_ GUI’s spectrum analyzer, shown in Figure :ref:`ngoutput`.

 .. figure:: media/resistor_based_noise_source_nsd_scopy.png
-   :scale: 40 %
+   :scale: 35 %

-   Noise Generator Output, showing a usable noise bandwidth of approximately 10kHz.
+   The output of the resistor-based laboratory noise generator has a usable bandwidth of approximately 10kHz.
    :label:`ngoutput`

 Under the analyzer settings shown, the ADALM2000 noise floor is 40µV/:math:`\sqrt{Hz}`, well below the 269 µV/:math:`\sqrt{Hz}` of the noise source.